-Caine & Weiner is a solution-based accounts receivable management company that provides credit and collection services to America’s leading companies.
+Caine & Weiner Company, Inc. is a solution-based accounts receivable management company that provides credit and collection services to America’s leading companies.
 Our clients are comprised of a broad cross-section of American industry; in fact, 20% of the Fortune 500 companies use our services.

 When our company began in 1930, Herbert Hoover was in the White House, the stock market had crashed the prior year, and the Great Depression was about to begin.
 These were turbulent times.
 Amidst this backdrop, Sidney Caine & Charles Weiner envisioned the creation of a debt recovery service that business people could count on.
 Client satisfaction, backed with integrity and competence, was their highest priority.
-Their vision, more than eight decades ago, is the genesis of today’s company.
+Their vision, nine decades ago, is the genesis of today’s company.

 Our investment in applied collection technology includes state-of-the-art call centers, online collection systems, and instantaneous reporting.
 Our continuous market analysis, monitoring of the latest industry legislation and active participation in professional associations, assures that our clients are the best served in the profession.

 Nine decades after our founding, client satisfaction and personal service are still basic to our core strength.
 To these we’ve added stability, client diversity, technological innovation, and a management team widely recognized for its tenure and leadership.

 There’s a Reason They Put This Guy on the $100 Bill